-Statistics is at the core of psychology's scientific method, and my approach to teaching undergraduate statistics brings passion and humor to what some consider to be the driest topic in the major.
-Through this and other expreiences, I have taught and mentored diverse populations including high school, undergraduate, and graduate students from psychology, engineering, and gender studies.
-My teaching and mentoring activities also reflect my commitment to increasing the full participation of underrepresented racial and other marginalized groups in psychology and women in STEM.
+I teach statistics for psychology and advanced topics on social groups and biases to undergraduate and graduate students.
+I also work one-on-one with students completing independent research projects as well as capstone theses.
+Through these expreiences, I have mentored diverse populations including high school, undergraduate, and graduate students from psychology, engineering, computer science, and gender studies.
+My teaching, mentorship, and outreach activities also reflect my commitment to increasing the full participation of underrepresented racial groups and other marginalized groups in psychology and women in STEM.

 Statistics in Psychology, University of New Hampshire